SumoLogic/sumologic-kubernetes-collection/docs/installation.md

 ### Installing with existing Prometheus

-If there Prometheus is already in your cluster, please see [Prometheus document](/docs/prometheus.md#prometheus)
+If you already have Prometheus installed in your cluster, and would like to use it instead of the Prometheus instance provided by the Chart, please see [Prometheus document](/docs/prometheus.md#prometheus)

-### Installing in Openshift platform
+### Installing in OpenShift platform

 The daemonset/statefulset fails to create the pods in Openshift environment due to the request of elevated privileges, like HostPath mounts, privileged: true, etc.